adityakode/Cryptography/README.md

 - Collection of distributed nodes arranged as a peer-to-peer network without any supernode is a structure of blockchain and due to Consensus mechanism Bitcoin network decides validity of new data based on who is able to produce a valid POW.

 - Mallory : Crypto term of malicious actor!

+# Blockchain Storage

+## UTXO and Accound Models

+- UTXO stands for "Unspent Transaction Output".
+Bitcoin uses the UTXO model to keep track of user balances.
+- Ethereum and EVM chains use the account model to keep track of user balances.